imrankhan964/assesment-1/README.md

 2. **Withdrawal Authorization:** The Vault contract implements withdrawal authorization mechanisms to ensure that only authorized addresses can withdraw tokens.
 This prevents unauthorized access to token holdings.

-3. **Multi-Signature Withdrawals:** For enhanced security, the Vault contract supports multi-signature withdrawals, requiring multiple signatures from authorized addresses to execute a withdrawal transaction.
-This adds an extra layer of protection against theft or misuse of tokens.

-4. **Emergency Freeze:** In the event of a security breach or other emergency situation, the Vault contract includes functionality to freeze token withdrawals temporarily.
-This helps prevent further loss or damage until the situation can be resolved.

 **Usage:**

 To use the ERC20 token and Vault contracts, users can interact with them directly using Ethereum-compatible wallets or through custom smart contract integrations.
 Developers can deploy instances of these contracts on the Ethereum blockchain and integrate them into decentralized applications (dApps) or other blockchain-based systems.